malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 ## Next state prediction

+In humans, the upper layers predict what they expect to observe based on the current context.
+This is particularly evident in the case of some mild hallucinations (WUSM, 2021), eg: when hallucinating specific noises in the presence of random background noise.

 It can be useful to predict what will happen next.
 Uses of this include:
 * simulation of actions - how would an action play out if executed?
 * early warning following action - System 1 signal that outcome isn't going to be what executive control layer wanted following the initiation of an action sequence